pradyunsg/pradyunsg.github.io/index.md

 I occasionally [blog].

-I'm currently looking for 20+ week internships, for my final semester credits in college, starting in December 2019 or early January 2020.
+Currently, I'm an intern at [FOSSEE] and working on improving Python packaging tooling.
+I am actively looking for full time placement starting in Jul 2020.
 If you reckon I'd be a good addition to your team, please reach out.
 <br><small>Last updated on: Aug 26, 2019</small>

 You can find me at a lot of places on the internet.
 Feel free to reach out, if you'd like to chat.
 I am available to chat over [email] and Twitter.